-June's decline in restocking was the largest in nine months.
-Even with the slight dip, stockpiles at the wholesale level are about 25 percent above the post-recession low of $384.9 billion hit in September 2009.
+Stockpiles at the wholesale level stood at $483.5 billion in April.
+That's nearly 26 percent above the post-recession low of $384.9 billion in September 2009.

 Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.